 Location of project: Canada

-- Increase knowledge of Alberta’s heritage of living resources, specifically the flora and fauna as researched at the student level
+- increase knowledge of Alberta’s heritage of living resources, specifically the flora, fauna, and habitat.

-- Promote the development of highly qualified, Alberta-based conservation biologists.
+- promote the development of highly qualified, Alberta-based conservation biologists, and

-Applications can deal with the study of Alberta's flora and fauna at any biological level, but such studies should be directly anchored in the real world.
-Thus, for example, experimental laboratory studies dealing with beetle chromosomes, must be tied directly to that organism in nature.
-Impact-type studies, such as those involving human-induced environmental change will be considered, but such manipulations must be process oriented and related to flora and fauna change.
+The Grants in Biodiversity program supports research in biodiversity, conservation biology, ecology, and related social science approaches that relate to flora, fauna and habitat in Alberta; all kinds of organisms are covered.
+Applications should focus on enhancing the understanding of Alberta's flora, fauna and habitat at any biological level, but research should be directly anchored in the real world.
+For example, an experimental laboratory study dealing with beetle chromosomes must have a direct linkage to that organism in nature.
+Impact-type studies, such as those involving human-induced environmental change and social science will be considered, but such manipulations must be process oriented and related to flora, fauna and habitat change.

 You can learn more about this opportunity by visiting the funder's website.